myleshyson/laravel-quickbooks/README.md

 });
 ```

 To handle any type of line in QuickBooks handle it like so.
-The key in the Lines array is the DetailType of the line.
-Check the documentation for what attributes you can set for the specific line you want.

 Here are the different line types in quickbooks: